Seminars

 The Truth About Science

 The “scientific method” is a way of knowing the world through controlled, quantitative observation.
 However, it is important to distinguish between science as philosophy, the method in the abstract, and science as an institution, the way it is actually practiced.
 Like all human institutions, it is influenced by both person incentives and ideological biases.
 This seminar outlines the oft-misunderstood philosophy of science and explains how the personal career ambitions of scientists influence the institution of science and contribute to the current irreproducibility crisis.
-Lastly, the discusses Matt Ridly’s statement that the scientific establishment has always had a tendency “to turn into a church, enforcing obedience to the latest dogma, and expelling heretics and blasphemers."
+It discusses Matt Ridley’s statement that the scientific establishment has always had a tendency “to turn into a church, enforcing obedience to the latest dogma, and expelling heretics and blasphemers."
+Lastly, it examines the limits of scientific reductionism and its ability to analyze real-world events.

 Color In Intellectual Property